ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 The offerings are described in detail in the following documents:

-* [VMware Solutions Dedicated - vCenter Server as a single site deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) - This offering deploys a VMware® based platform in a single {{site.data.keyword.cloud_notm}} data center automatically.
+* [vCenter Server as a single site deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) - This offering deploys a VMware® based platform in a single {{site.data.keyword.cloud_notm}} data center automatically.
-* [VMware Solutions Dedicated - vCenter Server as a multisite deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite) - This offering deploys a secondary vCenter Server instance in a single {{site.data.keyword.cloud_notm}} data center automatically.
+* [vCenter Server as a multisite deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite) - This offering deploys a secondary VMware vCenter Server® instance in a single {{site.data.keyword.cloud_notm}} data center automatically.
 It is linked to a primary [vCenter Server single site](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) previously deployed.
 Multiple secondary instances can be created.
-* vCenter Server dual-site - This deployment pattern is based on two [VMware Solutions Dedicated - vCenter Server single site](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) deployments but not in a primary-secondary relationship as in the [vCenter Server multisite](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite) pattern.
+* vCenter Server dual-site - This deployment pattern is based on two [vCenter Server single site](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) deployments but not in a primary-secondary relationship as in the [vCenter Server multisite](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite) pattern.
 This is typically used in a production-disaster recovery pattern by using Zerto or Veeam® replication between the two sites.

-In the VMware Solutions Dedicated - vCenter Server deployments, each site, and each instance has its own NSX-T Manager cluster.
+In the vCenter Server deployments, each site, and each instance has its own NSX-T Manager cluster.
 In the multisite deployments, the vCenter, NSX-T managers, and domain controller components are deployed per site.
 Each instance on each site has [a default NSX-T overlay topology](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-st) and no networking integrations nor dependencies exist between the sites.
 {: note}

 The following diagram can be used to compare and contrast the features that are offered by these offerings.